GDBobby/MapleAssistant/readme.txt

 v1.02 had to fix paladin

 Notes :
-when a dev changes booster from +2 to +3, chain lightning speed is 630, paralyze&angelray is 690
+when a dev changes booster from +2 to +3, chain lightning speed is 630, paralyze is 690

 Todo : need to add in weapon types